Travel guide

 Pyramids of Giza

-Great Pyramid, Sphinx, and ancient wonders.
+Great Pyramids, Sphinx, and ancient monuments.

 Morning

-Pyramids of Giza and Sphinx
+Pyramids of Giza and Great Sphinx

 Afternoon

-Pyramid complex exploration
+Pyramid complex exploration and views

 Evening